-GCNSW strongly believes while there must be ongoing work to the setting of penalties and offences once we first get to a stable baseline of participant numbers, greyhound numbers and track infrastructure so we can understand whether deterrents are genuinely required to regulate the industry.
-We are still some years in GCNSW's view from this baseline development, at which point additional penalties may be considered.
+Dubbo GRC strongly believes while there must be ongoing work to penalties and offences once we first get to a stable baseline of participant numbers, greyhound numbers and track infrastructure so we can understand whether deterrents must be considered to regulate the industry.
+We are still some years in Dubbo GRC's view from this baseline development, at which point additional penalties may be considered.